Gafisa to issue shares to buy Alphaville stake

-(Reuters) - Brazilian homebuilder Gafisa (GFSA3.SA) will issue shares to help finance the purchase of the remaining 20 percent stake in its high-income housing unit Alphaville Urbanismo SA that it does not already own, the company said in a note to the securities regulator.
+June 6 (Reuters) - Brazilian homebuilder Gafisa will issue shares to help finance the purchase of the remaining 20 percent stake in its high-income housing unit Alphaville Urbanismo SA that it does not already own, the company said in a note to the securities regulator.

 The company will issue 70.25 million shares, worth 149.6 million Brazilian reais ($74.14 million) at Wednesday’s closing price of 2.13 reais for its stock traded in Sao Paulo on the BM&F Bovespa.